-Driving Distance from Downtown Miami: 39 miles/ 40 minutes
+Driving Distance from Downtown Miami to Homestead, Florida: 39 miles/ 45 minutes

 Nestled between the Everglades National Park and Biscayne National Park, you’ll find the quaint city of Homestead, FL.
 When you are ready to get away from the hustle and bustle of Miami, this is one of the top Miami day trips.

 Explore the Redland, a rural area just outside the city named for rich copper-red soil, and take in some of the local wonders.
 Since this is a quiet area off the beaten path, here are a few extra tips on finding the best spots for a day out in Miami: